 Take a Stand: Easy Exercises to Keep You Up on Your Own Two Feet

-Yes, these can be done in front of the TV, too.
+Yes, these exercises for seniors can be done in front of the TV, too.

-While these exercises seem simple, they are great for improving knee joints, muscles, and, of course, the all-important balance.
+While these movements seem simple, they are great for improving knee joints, muscles, and, of course, the all-important balance.

 - “Look, Ma, no hands” Stand and Sit: